-In my opinion, visiting a cenote is one of the best things to do in Playa del Carmen and I’ve found that cenotes are a great option for a cloudy day, the perfect way to cool off, or even when there is a large amount of seaweed on the beaches.
+In my opinion, visiting a cenote is one of the best things to do in Mexico and I’ve found that cenotes are a great option for a cloudy day, the perfect way to cool off, or even when there is a large amount of seaweed on the beaches.